Cycling UK’s impact in Lanarkshire

 One recipient of a refurbished bike shared:

-I'm so happy with my bike—it has improved both my physical and mental health, making me a healthier, happier version of myself.
-I have more energy and patience as a mum.
-This individual had never cycled before but now rides weekly for everyday journeys, such as shopping and appointments.
-The bike has increased their confidence, motivation to cycle, and reduced feelings of isolation, all while improving overall fitness.
+This participant had never cycled before but now rides weekly for everyday journeys, such as shopping and appointments.
+The bike has increased their confidence, motivation to cycle and reduced feelings of isolation, all while improving overall fitness.

 Another recipient of an individual bike from the main fund reflected:

 This bike has allowed me to start cycling again, and it has been an absolute joy to receive.
 After suffering from Long Covid, I stopped cycling, but this bike offers the comfort I need to support my balance and ease the pain caused by the illness.
 It’s exactly what I needed to help me cycle more and improve my health.
-I’m so grateful; it has brought back the freedom that cycling gives.
+I’m so grateful; it has brought back the freedom that cycling gives

 This participant, recovering from Long Covid, also noted that the bike has not only improved their physical health but also boosted their confidence.
 They plan to begin cycling for local journeys as their fitness continues to improve.

-This Access Bikes recipient found freedom and improved health through cycling after suffering with Long Covid.
+This Access Bikes recipient found freedom and improved health through cycling after suffering with Long Covid

 Case Study: LEAP and Access Bikes